MkDocs: History

+In March 2026, after some changes in the list of maintainers, MkDocs's original creator (Mia Kimberly Christie - @lovelydinosaur) took control of the repository again and announced that version v2.0 of MkDocs is in the works.

 Usage

 MkDocs offers built-in support for deployment to GitHub Pages.
 Alternatives, such as GitLab and Cloudflare Pages, offer first-party support for deploying MkDocs sites.

 Many companies use MkDocs with the Material theme to deploy their documentation, including Atlassian, Google, Microsoft, and Red Hat.
 It is also a popular choice among open source projects, such as Electron, Kubernetes, and WebKit.